martinpercu/vue-expense-controller/README.md

 - Then in Action listen the "closeModal" to chanche the showModal to false.
 This will close the modal.
 - In Action import Modal!!!.
 Then us it in the <teleport>.

+## Expense Form
+- In Action ==> Add the form with info needed for the expense. ( title + amount + description + expenseType(income or expense).
+- Add submit.
+Just to close the modal. (in the future will use it to add new expense to list)
+- Add the const in the script (title + amount + description + expenseType).
+- Add some styles.